Test Integrity Strategies

 In an effort to promote academic integrity in all our course offerings - traditional, hybrid, and online - UHD's Technology Teaching and Learning Center has compiled a list of available technology tools for instructors to consider implementing when creating and delivering their assessments online.

-Center for Teaching and Learning Excellence has provided a list of
+assessments, UHD's Center for Teaching and Learning Excellence has provided a list

 peer-reviewed publications on the topic of online learning and academic dishonesty.